hestiacp/hestiacp/docs/docs/server-administration/web-templates.md

 After modifying an existing template, you need to rebuild the user configuration.
 This can be done using the [v-rebuild-user](../reference/cli#v-rebuild-user) command or the bulk operation in the web interface..

+### Moodle templates

+Moodle 5.1 and later use a `public` directory for web server requests.
+Use the `moodle` template for Moodle 5.1 and later, and use `moodle_pre_5_1` for Moodle versions before 5.1.

 ### Available variables

 | Name                 | Description                                           | Example                                    |